-You must configure your RADIUS server to work with the device.
+You must configure your RADIUS server to work with the Rack PDU.

-For examples of the RADIUS users file with Vendor Specific Attributes (VSAs) and an example of an entry in the dictionary file on the RADIUS server, see the Security Handbook.
+For examples of the RADIUS users file with Vendor Specific Attributes (VSAs) and an example of an entry in the dictionary file on the RADIUS server, see the Security Handbook, available at www.apc.com.

-- 1. Add the IP address of the device to the RADIUS server client list (file). - Users must be configured with Service-Type attributes unless Vendor Specific Attributes (VSAs) are defined.
-If no Service-Type attributes are configured, users will have read-only access (on the Web User Interface only). - 3.
-See your RADIUS server documentation for information about the RADIUS users file, and see the Security Handbook for an example. - 4.
+- 1. Add the IP address of the Rack PDU to the RADIUS server client list (file). - Users must be configured with Service-Type attributes unless Vendor Specific Attributes (VSAs) are defined.
+If no Service-Type attributes are configured, users will have read-only access (on the Web UI only). - See your RADIUS server documentation for information about the RADIUS users file, and see the Security Handbook for an example. - 4.
 VSAs can be used instead of the Service-Type attributes provided by the RADIUS server.
 VSAs require a dictionary entry and a RADIUS users file.
 In the dictionary file, define the names for the ATTRIBUTE and VALUE keywords, but not for the numeric values.
 If you change numeric values, RADIUS authentication and authorization will fail.
 VSAs take precedence over standard RADIUS attributes.